 There is a nice cafe just below the Pico Ruivo summit where you can eat your lunch in the sun (if it is out) and buy a coffee or a beer.

-I’ll start by saying that after two months on Madeira the Levada do Plaino Velho hike is one of the top 3 hikes I have done.
-If you have the time, you are an experienced hiker, and you contain the motivation for this hike – I hope you go for it.
+I’ll start by saying that after two months on Madeira, the Levada do Plaino Velho hike is one of the top three hikes I have done.
+If you have the time, you are an experienced hiker, and you have the motivation for this hike – I hope you go for it.

 This hike is unique for several reasons.
 It starts you off at an incredible viewpoint (Pico Ruivo do Paul) and winds down into the valley below through a truly stunning forest.
 It feels like the lost world that parts of Madeira truly are.